 Man O’War Beach & Durdle Door

 Not only is the water here more like the Med than England, but the beaches also bring in the crowds for sunbathing, swimming and relaxing at one of the most famed spots on the Jurassic Coast.

 The towering curved cliff that has the name Durdle Door attracts droves of photographers not just because of its dramatic location on the coast, but also the white-cliffs along these beaches make if by far the most beautiful all round location.
-Expect to spend a good few hours here, although the crowds can be intense in Summer, another reason I recommend you explore England during the off-season.
+Expect to spend a good few hours here, although the crowds can be intense in Summer as it’s a popular UK staycation destination.